windvalley/ginner/README.md

 ```

 If you are using the configuration file of the development environment,
-the output after the program is started is as follows:
+the output after the program is started as follows:

 ```text
 [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.